BMI203-2022/project5/README.md

   * complete the `get_error` method
   * complete the `get_centroid` method

-[ TODO ] Complete the Silhouette class with your implementation of the algorithm
+[ TODO ] Complete the Silhouette class with your implementation of the metric
   * complete the `score` method

 [ TODO ] Unit Testing